-Back in 2005, governments around the world began phasing out incandescent bulbs in favour of energy-efficient alternatives.
-The incandescent light bulb has existed for 130 years, but the compelling need to reduce carbon emissions meant its days were firmly numbered.
-Emitting heat as a by-product of generated light, incandescent bulbs have always been extremely inefficient.
+In 2009, the EU began phasing out of inefficient bulbs in favour of energy-efficient alternatives.
+The incandescent light bulb has existed for 130 years, but a global need to reduce carbon emissions has made it obsolete.
+Incandescent bulbs are inefficient because they waste most of their energy creating heat.

 New bulbs on the block